What are the effects of carbon monoxide?

-Carbon monoxide attaches to red blood cells, robbing your body of the oxygen it has to have to live.
-It blends with these cells more than 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, robbing your body of the oxygen it has to have to thrive.
+It blends with these cells more than 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets carried to the important organs via the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+Carbon monoxide, in place of oxygen, then gets carried to the important organs by the bloodstream.
+In short, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; when they lack it, they begin to suffocate.

-It takes your body a long time to eradicate carbon monoxide; however, it can be absorbed much faster.
+It takes your body a long time to get rid of carbon monoxide; however, it can be absorbed much faster.